-- Lip Movement: Avoid any stretching of the upper lip that could put strain on the incision below the nose or cause incision site opening. - Physical Activity: It is important to get up, walk around, and not remain on complete bed rest while your body recovers.
+- Physical Activity: It is important to get up, walk around, and not remain on complete bed rest while your body recovers.
 Normal daily activity may be resumed a few days after surgery.
 No bending over, straining, or lifting more than 5lbs for the first week after surgery. - Exercise: Light physical activity may be resumed 2-3 weeks after surgery.
 Remember to start easy and build back up to your previous exercise levels.
-Just know that swelling may transiently be worse with exercise. - Driving: Do NOT operate a vehicle or make important decisions until you have been off narcotic pain medications for 24 hours.
-Use good judgment. - Return to work: Most patients require approximately 5-7days off work depending on their job responsibilities and amount of face-to-face interaction. - Cold Compress: Use cool/moist compresses or ice wrapped in a small towel for 24-48 hours to reduce swelling.
+Just know that swelling may transiently be worse with exercise.
+Strenuous activity and contact sports should be avoided for the first week after surgery.

+- Driving: Do NOT operate a vehicle or make important decisions until you have been off narcotic pain medications for 24 hours.
+Use good judgment. - Return to work: Most patients return to work within 24-48 hours. - Cold Compress: Use cool/moist compresses or ice wrapped in a small towel on the outside of your cheeks for 24-48 hours to reduce swelling.
 You may apply a compress for 20 minutes at a time and take a break every so often.
 No Direct Ice!